pradeep201800/Shivaji-350-Journal/README.md

 Open `dist/index.html` in a browser.

-On GitHub, the deployable website files are placed at the repository root so the site can be published directly from the `main` branch.

 ## Supabase backend

 Run `supabase/schema.sql` in the Supabase SQL Editor, then add the Project URL and anon key to `dist/supabase-config.js`.
-Detailed beginner steps are available in `SUPABASE_SETUP.md`.

-## Publish manually on Netlify

-1. Sign in to Netlify and select **Add new site → Deploy manually**.
-2. Drag and drop the `dist` folder into the deployment area.
-3. Netlify will upload the website and provide its live link.

-The separate `Shivraj-350-Netlify-Deploy.zip` package contains only the files required for manual deployment.

-## Publish with GitHub Pages

-1. Open the repository **Settings → Pages**.
-2. Under **Build and deployment**, choose **Deploy from a branch**.
-3. Select the `main` branch and `/ (root)` folder, then click **Save**.
-4. The published website will be available at `https://pradeep201800.github.io/Shivaji-350-Journal/`.

 ## Source material